choonhow/kube/README.md

 # Kubernetes

 ## 1) Overview
-This project demo how to setup kubernetes with master & client node.
+This project is a multi-node kubernetes setup in windows environment.
-Vagrant will provision ubuntu-16 as base.
-Ansible is used install docker, kubernete, helm etc.
+It uses vagrant to provision ubuntu-16 OS as base.
+Ansible is used to install docker, kubernete, helm etc.
-It use kubadm & weave for Container Network Interface (CNI).
+It uses kubadm & weave for Container Network Interface (CNI).
-It use helm to install dashboard & nginx-ingress.
+It uses helm to install dashboard & nginx-ingress.
 Once the setup is done, you can access nginx default welcome page from client node.

 ## 2) Prerequisite